skypanther/timpoulsen.com/content/pilit.md

 <img src="../images/2020/pilitgui.jpg" width="600" title="The PiLit GUI web app"/>

-This app lets you define one or more channels, each of which correspond to a node.
+This app lets you define one or more channels, each of which corresponds to a node.
 Then, you define a series of animations for each channel.
 When done, you export your show to a JSON file.
 This file is the script you run with the PiLit Player.

 ## Challenges

 The system overall works well.
 The software portions of PiLit have worked out great.
 But I have had to deal with some physical / hardware challenges.

 Keeping water out of the nodes has been a big problem.
 I put each in some sort of plastic container (an old food container, craft box, etc.).
 But of course, wires must go in and out of the boxes.
 Despite my best attempts, water has gotten in causing shorts.
 One box filled with water, then froze.
-The ESP8266 in that node did not like being frozen in a block of ice -- it fried in fact.
+The ESP8266 in that node did not like being frozen in a block of ice -- it fried.
 I also discovered that exterior latex caulk dissolves when exposed to constant moisture.
 Next year I'll use bathtub style caulk instead.

 Another challenge has been solid wiring connections.
 The pixel strips are rather delicate.
 Wind and ice have broken my connections a few times.
 Apparently I'm not great at soldering since my connections at the microcontrollers have failed repeatedly too.
 More than once I've had to drag out my soldering tools and sit in the snow re-soldering connections.